2023 Valorant Champions

 The 2023 Valorant Champions was an esports tournament for the video game Valorant.
 This was the third edition of the Valorant Champions, the crowning event of the Valorant Champions Tour (VCT) for the 2023 Valorant competitive season.
 The tournament was held between August 6 and August 26, 2023 in Los Angeles, along with Inglewood, California, United States.
 Sixteen teams qualified for the tournament based on their result in the regular season leagues, 2023 Masters Tokyo, and the regional Last Chance Qualifiers.

 "Ticking Away" was announced as the tournament's theme song, produced, composed and performed by Grabbitz and bbno$.

-LOUD were the defending champions, but lost to Evil Geniuses in the lower bracket final.

-Evil Geniuses from Americas won the Valorant world championship after defeating Paper Rex from Pacific in the finals by a score of 3–1.
+LOUD were the defending champions, but were eliminated in the Lower Bracket Finals to Evil Geniuses, who eventually won the Valorant world championship after defeating Paper Rex from Pacific in the finals by a score of 3–1.
+Maximilian "Demon1" Mazanov from Evil Geniuses was named MVP of the tournament.

 History

 In September 2022, Riot announced the 30 teams partnered for the 2023 Champions Tour.
 Following the inclusion of the 2023 LOCK//IN event, Riot announced the location of 2023 Champions as Los Angeles.

 To promote the event, on July 31, 2023, Riot released the anthem for the tournament, "Ticking Away".
 The track features artists Grabbitz and bbno$.
 In coordination with the track release, Riot hosted events across four LA neighborhoods featuring live music, food and livestreaming tournament matches.
 Additionally, Riot released a number of videos featuring bbno$ as "The Random".

 On July 23rd, the sixteen qualified teams were announced by Riot Games.

 Junta de Andalucía was announced as the Global English Broadcast Partner on August 7th.